francbartoli/apistar-session-cookie/README.md

 `apistar_session_cookie.init_cookie_session(cookie: http.Header, response_headers: http.ResponseHeaders) -> Generator[http.Session, None, None]`

 **Description:** Apistar Component, initializes a SessionStore that works with Cookies.
+(This Code was Donated by the original Author Vlad Zolotoy to Juan Carlos the maintainer and packager).

 **Arguments:**
 - `cookie` An standard web browser cookie to work with, required, defaults to `apistar.http.Header`.